19 to Zero adopts a multimodal and interdisciplinary research approach to guide interventions aimed at improving people’s health behaviours.

 For example, we can develop network analysis maps that can quantifiably help us understand better how vaccine hesitant and confident groups interact with each other.
 This work also helps us identify key influencers and help us more deeply understand the extent of vaccine hesitant conversations on digital platforms.

 Example: COVID-19 network analysis map on Twitter between April 10, 2021 and April 16, 2021.
 Overall, this network map represents 771,748 individual accounts and 1,592,188 specific tweets.

 COVID-19 Social Media Trends

 Using deep-learning modeling of natural language processing, we analyze on a weekly basis the nature of the conversations in vaccine hesitant and vaccine confident networks.
-We find, in general and consistently since November 2020, that vaccine hesitancy is fueled by mistrust in institutions, government, pharmaceutical companies, health authorities, highlight the deeply political nature of COVID-19 vaccination.
-Concern for vaccine safety is usually the second most important topic.
+Our team has also started looking at non-vaccine related public health conversations.

 Example: During COVID-19 we saw vaccine hesitancy fueled by mistrust in institutions and how deeply political the nature of COVID-19 vaccines were during the pandemic.
 In most cases, this was a greater concern than vaccine safety.